seaofproblems/Byi-on-PT/README.md

 # RBYI (my boundaries)
 Do note that English is not my first language and I often make mistake by typing so fast, I won't fix the grammar if it's still understandable.
 1. Int with me!
 (For Pony Town players)
- - I'm mostly at Roblox areas (There are 2 currently).
+ - I'm mostly at Roblox areas.
+There are 2 currently BUT I will never go to the area at the top left corner from now on :).
+I'll only be there for my friends.
  - Be my friend be my friend be my friend.
-I'm always so open about making new friends!!!
+I'm always so open about making new friends (esp we when match energy)!!!
 We can talk about something that is not about ships which I HATE talking about that, unless I'm getting more comfortable around you.
 Cuddling + hiding with me is super recommended (no need to ask first).
- - Well, don't mind me if I just walk to you and c+h with you without saying anything, I c + h freely!
+ - Well, don't mind me if I just walk to you and c+h with you without saying anything, I c + h freely hahaa..!
  - Roleplaying is okay, only with my friends as we're doing it as a joke.
  - Don't public chat to me (If we're not green names).
 Because I would mostly offtab and your messages will be lost.
 So whisper to me!
 I will 100% respond to you (unless you're saying weird ass things), I respond fast, if I aren't then I might be a bit busy (will be stated through my name).
  - I DON'T hide/block people freely, I only do it for few minutes when I feel uncomfortable.
 I would be really sad if people hid/blocked me without telling the reasons..
 I want to be everyone's friend okay I don't wanna make anyone upset : J